What is gestational diabetes?

 - Frequent bladder, vaginal, or skin infections

-- More weight gain than your caregiver suggests during your pregnancy
+- More weight gain than your healthcare provider suggests during your pregnancy

 - Nausea or vomiting